 Similes can be found just about anywhere; from the printed word to oral conversation; in language, literature, and music.
 A simile is a figure of speech that compares two things that are alike in some way.
-To help you identify a simile, know that the words “like” or “as” are typically used.
+To help you identify a simile versus a metaphor, know that the words “like” or “as” are typically used in a simile.

 Well-known similes are: